 IELTS Speaking Part 1 Fish & Fishing Recent Topic: Study the sample answers to the questions about fish or fishing.
-Learn the different topic vocabulary words of the said topic and study how each answer is developed in order for you to achieve your target band score.
+Learn how the speaker developed his answers to each question.

 FISH & FISHING